accodeing/fortnox-api/README.md

 The update method takes an implicit hash of attributes to update, so you can update as many as you like in one go.

-# Development

-## Testing

-This gem has integration tests to verify the code against the real API.
-It uses [vcr](https://github.com/vcr/vcr) to record API endpoint responses.
-These responses are stored locally and are called vcr cassettes.
-If no cassettes are available, vcr will record new ones for you.
-Once in a while, it's good to throw away all cassettes and rerecord them.
-Fortnox updates their endpoints and we need to keep our code up to date with the reality.
-There's a handy rake task for removing all cassettes, see `rake -T`.
-Note that when rerecording all cassettes, do it one repository at a time, otherwise you'll definitely get `429 Too Many Requests` from Fortnox.
-Run them manually with something like `bundle exec rspec spec/fortnox/api/repositories/article_spec.rb`.
-Also, you will need to update some test data in specs, see notes in specs.

-### Test environment variables

-`.env.test` includes environment variables used for testing.
-There's a `MOCK_VALID_ACCCESS_TOKEN` setting that's `true` by default.
-If you want to run tests against a real (or test) Fortnox account, set that to `false` and provide a valid access token in `.env`.
-See [Get tokens](get-tokens) for how to issue valid tokens.

-### Seeding

-There's a Rake task for seeding the Test Fortnox instance with data that the test suite needs.
-See `rake -T` to find the task.

-## Rubocop

-When updating Rubocop in `fortnox-api.gemspec`, you need to set the explicit version that codeclimate runs in `.codeclimate.yml`

-## Updating Ruby version

-When updating the required Ruby version, you need to do the following:

-- Bump Ruby version in `fortnox-api.gemspec`
-- Update gems if needed
-- Verify that the test suite is passing
-- Bump `TargetRubyVersion` in `.rubocop.yml` and verify that the Rubocop version we are using is supporting that Ruby version.
-Otherwise you need to upgrade Rubocop as well, see [Rubocop instructions](#rubocop).
-- Update your local `.ruby-version` if you are using rbenv
-- Update `.travis.yml` with the new Ruby versions
-- Update required Ruby version in this readme
-- Verify that all GitHub integrations works in the pull request you are creating

 # Contributing